redpanda-data/connect/website/docs/components/processors/parallel.md

 -->

+A processor that applies a list of child processors to messages of a batch as though they were each a batch of one message (similar to the [`for_each`](/docs/components/processors/for_each) processor), but where each message is processed in parallel.

 ```yaml
 parallel:
   cap: 0
   processors: []
 ```

-A processor that applies a list of child processors to messages of a batch as though they were each a batch of one message (similar to the [`for_each`](/docs/components/processors/for_each) processor), but where each message is processed in parallel.

 The field `cap`, if greater than zero, caps the maximum number of parallel processing threads.

+The functionality of this processor depends on being applied across messages that are batched.
+You can find out more about batching [in this doc](/docs/configuration/batching).

+## Fields

+### `cap`

+`number` The maximum number of messages to have processing at a given time.

+### `processors`

+`array` A list of child processors to apply.